RViMLab/BOE2020-OCTA-vessel-segmentation/README.md

 }
 ```

 ## Licensing and copyright

-Copyright (c) 2015-7, [University College London][ucl]

 Please see the LICENSE file for details.

 Other licences may apply for the GIFT-Grab dependencies.
-Please see the [dependency installation guidelines][gg-tips] for the implications of using them with regards to licensing.
+Please see the for the implications of using them with regards to licensing.
 There will be copyright in the Optical Flow software which doesn’t need active registration.
 You should ensure that there is a copyright statement in the software’s remarks and documentation, e.g. © 2020, King’s College London.
 Depending upon the origin of routines, libraries etc. used in the software’s development it might also be necessary to include other copyright statements.